 Hello creative friends!
-I have to admit that my first thought when I discovered these unusual little figures that they were a bit creepy for my taste.
+I have to admit that when I discovered these unusual little figures, they were a bit creepy for my taste.
 Especially the garden variety.
 That was until I saw them being used as Farmhouse Christmas Decor.
 Game on!
 You know how I love my wood projects, so here is my spin on a DIY wood block gnome.
 I think you’ll agree this one is a lot cuter and not so scary.
 And I took some time to create a video tutorial of the process for you because I’m sweet that way. 🙂

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more amazing DIY projects to share with you!
 To see my full disclaimer, click here!

 Wood Block Gnomes – DIY Christmas Craft